 Notice that the top two fields on this screen are ‘Site Title’ and ‘Tagline’.
 We put your business name in as site title, and left the tagline field blank.
 If your business has a tagline or slogan, you should consider putting it into the tagline field — whatever sentence or phrase you put in there will appear in the masthead area at the top of every page on your site, just under your business name or other site title.

 When you’ve got a tagline you like in that field, scroll down the screen until you see a blue ‘Save Changes’ button.
 Click ‘Save Changes’, and your tagline is added to your site – you’ve just made your first website edit!

 One Last Thing

-Before we leave the Settings area for the time being, click on the ‘Privacy’ submenu link.
+Before we leave the Settings area for the time being, click on the ‘Reading’ submenu link, then look for the ‘Search Engine Visibility’ item (about five items down in the list of options).
 Notice how your site is currently configured to ask search engines NOT to index your site — when you feel your site is ready to be open for visitors, you’ll change this setting to ‘Allow search engines to index this site.’